Ekuumola/Supervised-learning-CharityML-project/README.md

 ### Project overview: Supervised Learning
 Project: Finding Donors for CharityML.
 The project is part of Udacity 'Introducton to Machine Learning with Tensorflow' excersises.

 In this project supervised learning techniques are applied on data collected on U.S. census to help CharityML (a fictitious charity organization) identify people most likely to donate to their cause.
-The project includes exploration of the input data, preprocessing and transforming the input data to be suitable for supervised learning methods.
-Supervised learning techniques are assessed, and three most suitable for the data and the problem are selected and applied to predict the individual income level based on other sociodemographics features.
-Each of the models performance is evaluated and the most suitable supervised learning model is selected.
-For the selected model hyperparameter optimization is conducted to optimze model performance.
-Final model prediction performance is evaluated considering the given data.
+The project includes
+- exploration of the input data,
+- preprocessing and transforming the input data to be suitable for supervised learning methods
+- alternative supervised learning techniques are assessed, and three most suitable for the data and the problem are selected
+- selected models are applied to predict the income class based on other sociodemographics features
+- each of the models performance is evaluated and the most suitable supervised learning model is selected
+- for the selected model hyperparameter optimization is conducted to optimze model performance
+- final model prediction performance is evaluated considering the given data.

 ### Install